zaytracom/qs/demo/src/allow-dots/README.md

 The `allowDots` option (JS) / `WithAllowDots(true)` (Go, Parse) and `WithStringifyAllowDots(true)` (Go, Stringify) enables dot notation support for nested objects.

+By default, nested objects use bracket notation (`a[b]=c`).
+With `allowDots` enabled, you can use the more compact dot notation (`a.b=c`).
+This works both ways: when stringifying objects and when parsing query strings back into nested structures.

 ## Stringify (without and with allowDots)

 JS: